ivanov-slk/kafka-provisioning/README.md

 ## Monitoring

 The Kafka cluster exposes metrics for usage by Prometheus.
-An example of how Prometheus itself is configured and how the associated Grafana dashboards are configured can be found [here](https://github.com/ivanov-slk/virtualization-set-up/tree/master/prometheus-stack).
-The example follows the official documentation for [Strimzi](https://strimzi.io/docs/operators/latest/deploying.html#assembly-metrics-prometheus-str).
+There are custom configurations for monitoring [Strimzi](https://github.com/strimzi/strimzi-kafka-operator) Kafka clusters.
+Strimzi's Grafana dashboards are included and Prometheus is configured to supply metrics for them.